abumq/easyloggingpp/README.md

 g++ main.cc easylogging++.cc -o prog -std=c++11
 ```

 That simple!
 Please note that `INITIALIZE_EASYLOGGINGPP` should be used once and once-only otherwise you will end up getting compilation errors.
-This is definiting several `extern` variables.
+This is defining several `extern` variables.
 This means it can be defined only once per application.
 Best place to put this initialization statement is in file where `int main(int, char**)` function is defined, right after last include statement.

 ### Install (Optional)
 If you want to install this header system-wide, you can do so via: